AgoraIO/Agora-Chat-API-Examples/Chat-iOS/README.md

 *Necessary requirements for the project to run.*

-- Xcode 12.0+
+- Xcode 13.0+
-- Physical iOS device (iPhone or iPad)
-- iOS simulator supported
+- All iOS device supported

 ### Steps to run

 *Steps from cloning the code to running the project*

-1. Navigate to the **iOS** folder and run following command to install project dependencies:
+1. Navigate to the **iOS** folder and then,choose a folder run following command to install project dependencies:

     ```shell
     $ pod install
     ```
-2. Open the generated `Chat-iOS.xcworkspace` file with Xcode,then choose apiExample or quickstart project.
+2. Open the generated `foler's name.xcworkspace` file with Xcode.

-3. Build and run the selected project in your iOS device.
+3. Build and run the project in your iOS device or simulator.

 4. *Keep the list until the project is up and running*